sowrhoop/CryoTensor/README.md

 docker run -d -p 3000:8080 -v open-webui:/app/backend/data --name open-webui --add-host=host.docker.internal:host-gateway --restart always ghcr.io/open-webui/open-webui:dev
 ```

+### Sandboxed Tool Execution

+Custom tools now execute in an isolated sandbox process.
+To ensure the sandbox
+is enforced, the host environment must provide:

+- **cgroup v2** mounted at `/sys/fs/cgroup` with write access for the WebUI
+  process so that memory/CPU/PID limits can be applied.
+- **`CAP_NET_ADMIN`** (or equivalent) for the container when you want the
+  automatic iptables ingress rules to be applied.
+Without it, the firewall rules
+  are skipped, although the sandbox still runs offline.

+If the `maestro-sandbox` binary is unavailable or the prerequisites are not
+met, the worker gracefully falls back to a plain subprocess.
+In that mode the
+code still runs outside the API server, but without the extra confinement.
+You
+can verify the hardened path by checking the application logs for the
+`Loaded tool ... via sandbox` message during startup.

 ### Offline Mode

 If you are running CryoTensor in an offline environment, you can set the `HF_HUB_OFFLINE` environment variable to `1` to prevent attempts to download models from the internet.